 What is a VPS?

-Before we can dive into the Linux vs Windows VPS debate, we’ll need to briefly define what a VPS is: a virtual compartment that exists on a physical server.
-To turn a dedicated server into a VPS, virtualisation software is used to split the server into separate compartments with their own allocated resources for each customer.
+A VPS is a virtual compartment that exists on a physical server.
+To turn a dedicated server into a VPS, virtualisation software is used to split the server into separate virtual machines with their own allocated resources for each customer.
+As the name suggests, a virtual private server is kept separate from other virtual machines, and can only be accessed by the user who rents the server and whoever they grant access to.

 What is a Windows VPS?